Notation

 Environmental / United States of America

-Phosphorescent yellow hexagonal forms, constructed from Polyvinyl chloride (PVC), floated on the Delaware River in Philadelphia, Pennsylvania.
-These forms visualized molecular diagrams within a waterway contaminated by PCBs and threatened by emerging nanoparticle pollution.
-Using PVC—itself a microplastics source—as embedded material contradicts the work.
+Phosphorescent yellow hexagonal forms, constructed from polyvinyl chloride (PVC), floated on the Delaware River in Philadelphia, Pennsylvania.
+The forms rendered molecular diagrams at scale within a waterway contaminated by polychlorinated biphenyls (PCBs) and increasingly affected by nanoparticle pollution.
+PVC—an industrial material and known source of microplastics—was used without mitigation, embedding material contradiction directly into the work.

-The installation occurred during strong tidal conditions, requiring active navigation and monitoring.
-Documentation from a helicopter, ground personnel, and watercraft captured hexagonal patterns shifting with tidal movement, viewing angle, and distance. ☐
+The installation occurred during strong tidal conditions, requiring continuous navigation and monitoring.
+Documentation was produced from multiple vantage points—helicopter, shoreline, and watercraft—recording shifting hexagonal patterns as they reconfigured through tidal movement, viewing angle, and distance.
+Visibility remained contingent and unstable, governed by environmental forces beyond authorial control. ⌬

 Location: Delaware River, Philadelphia, Pennsylvania, United States of America